PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 ## Intro

-This tool is made to improve users experience by executing some tasks (Updaters) in the projects (Model) when specific changes are detected (Dynamic), like creating/recalculating parameters, or any operation allowed by Revit API during a current transaction (see all forbidden changes :
+This tool is made to improve user experience by executing some tasks (Updaters) in the projects (Model) when specific changes are detected (Dynamic), like creating/recalculating parameters, or any operation allowed by Revit API during a current transaction (see all forbidden changes :